-In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842) (ASC 842), which sets out the principles for the recognition, measurement, presentation and disclosure of leases for both parties to a contract (i.e., lessees and lessors).
-The new standard requires lessees to apply a dual approach, classifying leases as either finance or operating leases based on the principle of whether the lease is effectively a financed purchase by the lessee.
-This classification will determine whether lease expense is recognized based on an effective interest method or on a straight-line basis over the term of the lease, respectively.
-A lessee is also required to record a right-of-use asset and a lease liability for all leases with a term of greater than 12 months regardless of their classification.
-ASC 842 provides a lessee with an option to not account for leases with a term of 12 month or less as leases in the scope of the new standard.
+In February 2016, the FASB issued Accounting Standards Update (ASU) No. 2016-02, Leases (Topic 842) (ASC 842), which sets out the principles for the recognition, measurement, presentation and disclosure of leases for both parties to a contract (i.e., lessees and lessors).
+The standard requires lessees to apply a dual approach, classifying leases as either finance or operating leases based on the principle of whether the lease is effectively a financed purchase by the lessee.
+A lessee is also required to record a right-of-use asset and a lease liability for all leases with a term greater than 12 months regardless of their classification.
+ASC 842 provides a lessee with an option to not account for leases with a term of 12 months or less as leases in the scope of the new standard.
 ASC 842 supersedes the previous leases standard, ASC 840 Leases.
-For public business entities, this ASU is effective for fiscal years beginning after December 15, 2018, and interim periods within those fiscal years, and should be applied through a modified retrospective transition approach for leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements.
-Early adoption is permitted.
-For all other entities, this ASU is effective for fiscal years beginning after December 15, 2020 and interim periods within fiscal years beginning after December 15, 2021.
-As a result of the Company having elected the extended transition period for complying with new or revised accounting standards pursuant to Section 107(b) of the JOBS Act, ASU No. 2016-02 is effective for the Company for the year ended December 31, 2021, and all interim periods within.
+ASC 842 requires a modified retrospective transition approach for leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements.
 In July 2018, the FASB issued supplemental adoption guidance and clarification to ASC 842 within ASU No. 2018-10, Codification Improvements to Topic 842, Leases and ASU No. 2018-11, Leases (Topic 842): Targeted Improvements.
 ASU No. 2018-11 provides another transition method in addition to the existing modified retrospective transition method by allowing entities to initially apply the new leasing standard at the adoption date and recognize a cumulative-effect adjustment to the opening balance of accumulated deficit in the period of adoption.
-The Company is currently evaluating the impact the adoption of these ASUs will have on financial statements and related disclosures.
-The Company expects to recognize a right-of-use asset and corresponding lease liability for its real estate operating leases upon adoption.
-See Note 9 for more information related to the Company's lease obligations, which are presented on an undiscounted basis therein.
+On January 1, 2021, the Company early adopted ASC 842 using the modified retrospective approach.
+Accordingly, prior period financial information and disclosures have not been adjusted and continue to be reported in accordance with the Company's historical accounting under the previous lease standard.
+In addition, the Company elected the package of practical expedients available for existing contracts, which allowed it to carry forward historical assessments of lease identification, lease classification, and initial direct costs.
+As a result of adopting ASC 842, the Company recognized right-of-use assets and lease liabilities of \$1.7 million and \$2.5 million, respectively, on January 1, 2021, which are related to our facility operating leases (Note 9).
+The difference between the right-of-use assets and lease liabilities is primarily attributed to the elimination of deferred rent and unamortized lease incentives.
+There was no adjustment to the opening balance of accumulated deficit as a result of the adoption of ASC 842.